 6. Don’t forget about a cache plugin

 WordPress is a dynamic CMS.
 That means that website data is generated every time somebody visits a page.
-And you don’t really need it.
+But you don’t really need it!
 It would be more efficient to create a static cache for each page and serve them to visitors.
 This will definitely speed up your website.
 Actually, using a cache plugin is one of the most effective ways to increase the speed of your site.

 There are a few popular cache plugins like W3 Total Cache, WP Super Cache, and WP Fastest Cache.
 It is difficult to say which one is a better option, as you can have different results depending on your hosting or theme.
-We suggest you to try all these plugins and compare the results with GTmetrix.
+We suggest you try all these plugins and compare the results with GTmetrix.
 We use W3 Total Cache on BarnImages.com.
 If you find it difficult to configure this plugin, check this article.

 7. Use a content delivery network (CDN)

 We are using KeyCDN, a reliable and high-performance CDN that is also one of the most affordable services on the market.
 For example, 150 GB of traffic costs 6$ only.
 Another cool thing about KeyCDN is their CDN Enabler plugin for WordPress.
 You can literally integrate the service with your WP website in minutes.
 If you want to try KeyCDN (free trial, no credit card required), use our referral link to get $10 in credits that equals to 250GB of traffic.